-You can wax your tub every four months with a urethane polish (like Turtle Wax® 2001) to maintain its luster.
+You can wax your tub every four months with a urethane polish to maintain its luster.

 How to Clean Faucets and Fixtures

 Many of the manufacturers featured on our website include specific cleaning instructions with their products’ installation instructions.
-We’ve compiled this list as a quick-reference.
 Most of the manufacturers offer this simple cleaning tip.
 Dry the faucet with a soft cloth after each use.
 For cleaning, use a soft cloth with a non-abrasive cleanser.